JablonskaAleksandra/Homepage/README.md

 ## 🔗 See also

-Are you interested in the course of my study come and see my next project [Interesting Project Name](tutaj link).
+Are you interested in the course of my study ?
+Come and see my next project 👉 [💰 Currency Converter 💰](https://jablonskaaleksandra.github.io/currency-converter/).

 &nbsp;